lucabocha/NetworkAutomation/How to: Build Eve-NG Lab.md

         net.ipv4.ip_forward=1

-  - Reload this configuration
+  - Reload this configuration so the changes made can be applied

         sysctl -p /etc/sysctl.conf

-3. Install the iptables-persistent package:
+3. Install the iptables-persistent package, so we can then later save the ip table configuration if everything works as expected:

         sudo su
         apt install iptables-persistent

-4. Execute the following command, please change the IP addresses on it to match your configuration.
-Im pasting the command I used on my set up
+4. Execute the following command in order to start natting the internal IPs (pnet1) to the internet.
+Have in mind that you will have to change the IP addresses on the command in order to match the ip address range previusly configured for pnet1.
+Here, Im pasting the command I used on my set up since I configured the ip 10.255.255.1/24 on pnet1

         iptables -t nat -A POSTROUTING -s 10.255.255.0/24 -o pnet0 -j MASQUERADE

+This command will basically receive traffic from 10.255.255.0/24 and then nat it out to pnet0, which is the interface that has connectivity to the internet

 5. Confirm that the internet connectivity works.
 You can do it by setting up something like this and pinging from the device to the internet.
-Make shre that the IP addresses is configured correctly on the device (It needs to be in the same range as previously applied on pnet1) and also the routing is correctly set up.
+Make sure that the IP addresses is configured correctly on the device (It needs to be in the same range as previously applied on pnet1) and also the routing is correctly set up.

   <div align="center" dir="auto">

 ![Eve NG Lab Set up ](https://github.com/lucabocha/NetworkAutomation/assets/44237986/b3c81e56-05d0-43e8-969c-4e0603bae9ed)

   </div>

+A simple ping to 8.8.8.8 from the test device should confirm or not if the internet connectivity is working

 5. Finally (If everything is working correctly), save the IP tables configuration so it can survive reboots